getavalon/core/docs/index.md

 - **Keywords:** Film, games, content creation, pipeline

 - **Objective:**
-    1. Provide an example of how one might go about building a pipeline around Pyblish.
-    1. Demonstrate where publishing fits within a typical production pipeline
+    1. Provide a unified framework within which artists at Mindbender may work efficiently
+    1. Enable extending of said framework for future improvements and unique projects
     1. Inspire further expansion upon basic ideas

-- **Mission:** Demonstrate what is made possible with publishing.
+- **Mission:** Make content creation at Mindbender more effective and less error-prone.

 - **Motivation:** I'm doing this for the same reason I created Pyblish.
 Because I see publishing as *the single most important aspect of any production pipeline*.
 It is on top of the advantages that it provides that the surrounding pipeline is made possible - e.g. [browser](#looking-ahead) and [loader](#looking-ahead), [builder](#looking-ahead) and [manager](#looking-ahead).

 - **Requirements:** Reliably output correct data with minimal impact on artist productivity.

-- **Technology:** Starter is built upon [Pyblish](http://pyblish.com), [Python](https://www.python.org) and [bindings](https://github.com/mottosso/Qt.py) for [Qt](https://qt.io), and depends upon a Windows, Linux or MacOS operating system with [Autodesk Maya](http://www.autodesk.com/maya).
+- **Technology:** Mindbender is built upon [Pyblish](http://pyblish.com), [Python](https://www.python.org) and [bindings](https://github.com/mottosso/Qt.py) for [Qt](https://qt.io), and depends upon a Windows, Linux or MacOS operating system with [Autodesk Maya](http://www.autodesk.com/maya).

-- **Audience:** Technical directors interested in pipeline working in small- to mid-sized companies with a thirst for better ways of working.

-- **Discaimer:** In the interest of simplicity, Starter is a very limited pipeline.
-If you have experience with an existing pipeline, or have thought about making your own, odds are this will look nothing like it.
-Take what you can from this project, and feel free to contribute your own ideas to make it simpler, or fork and expand upon it.

 <br>

 ### Prerequisities

-Before you start looking into pyblish-starter, it is recommended that you first familiarise yourself with Pyblish.
+Before you start looking into pyblish-mindbender, it is recommended that you first familiarise yourself with Pyblish.

 - [learn.pyblish.com](http://learn.pyblish.com)